Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 They still haven't paid the president.

-All these allegations go, nobody knows it really happened, but this kind of stuff's flying around out there.
+Nobody knows what really happened, but this kind of stuff's flying around out there.

 And if there is another lawsuit, which it appears there will be, all this double surface, and it'll eventually be known whether it happened or not.